What Are Tariffs and How They’re Affecting the Manufacturing Market

 Increased tariff rates were supposed to urge American manufacturers and ultimately consumers to shop domestically.
 For foreign-based manufacturers, this only brings trouble or at least inconvenience.
 The same goes for the manufacturing market in America.

 Some companies aren’t affected by these taxes at all, but those who rely on foreign producers for materials and parts to make their products are hurting the most.
-Unfortunately, high tariffs haven’t achieved what they were meant to.
+Unfortunately, high tariffs haven’t really achieved what they were meant to.